imguna2218/README-files/Phase2.md

-Of course.
-Here is the detailed documentation for Phases 2 and 3, including the integration of the Asynchronous (Token-Based) communication model, which is the critical foundation for all scaling efforts.

----

-# evalX Optimization Plan: Phase 2 - Core Optimizations
+# EvalX Optimization Plan: Phase 2 - Core Optimizations

 ## Overview
 Phase 2 focuses on replacing core components to achieve **Judge0-level performance and beyond**.
 The goal is to reduce latency to **<2s for 1000 requests × 20 test cases** and lay the groundwork for horizontal scaling.
 This phase introduces the **Isolate sandbox** for near-instant execution and a **proper distributed task queue** to replace the Redis lists from Phase 1.